eunjijuliako/DLIP/Final Project/Report/LAB 5 Which CNN Model is Appropriate to Diagnose o dad067f3b83546e1bb7bccf1145cddca.md

 If the mask was close to a circle, it was classified as benign.
 If the mask had a jagged shape, it was classified as malignant.

 Further post-processing was performed for those classified as malignant.
 The stages were divided based on size, ranging from 1 to 4 from smallest to largest.
-This allows for the diagnosis of cancer and classification of cancer types and progression stages based on characteristics.
+This allows for the diagnosis of cancer and the classification of cancer types and progression stages based on characteristics.
 The Yolo model was used without any post-processing.

 ### 4. Test & Evaluation